Who wants to get back to ballet class?

 Control And Perfectionism

-The real control comes with practice, developing better foot control, and knowing how to do ballet stretches and relaxation techniques correctly.
+The real control comes with practice, developing better foot control (use The Perfect Pointe Book for extra practise), and knowing how to do ballet stretches and relaxation techniques correctly.

 I hope you DO get back to ballet, and find an adult ballet class that you love.